gabrielgomes87/MudaeReact/README.md

 ![](https://i.imgur.com/saFmsYO.png")

 #

-I am Brazilian and I am starting to program in javascript, feel free to use my code or leave any suggestions
+feel free to use my code or leave any suggestions

 :D